sidvin101/QuizMaker_RAG/README.md

 ## Future Development
 - Finish the retry mechanism for the code
 - Provide UI for the user specify the number of questions and the chunking size
+- Convert to Chrome extension and forgo pdf upload